sukykaur/AzureGDPR/PaaSWebAppOverview.md

 The architecture defines a private virtual network with an address space of 10.200.0.0/16.

 **Network Security Groups**: [NSGs](https://docs.microsoft.com/azure/virtual-network/virtual-networks-nsg) contain Access Control Lists (ACLs) that allow or deny traffic within a VNet.
 NSGs can be used to secure traffic at a subnet or individual VM level.
 The following NSGs exist:
-  -	1 NSG for Active Directory
   - 1 NSG for Application Gateway
-  - 1 NSG for SQL Servers
-  - 1 NSG for App Service
+  - 1 NSG for App Service Environment

 Each of the NSGs have specific ports and protocols open so that the solution can work securely and correctly.
 In addition, the following configurations are enabled for each NSG:
   -	[Diagnostic logs and events](https://docs.microsoft.com/en-us/azure/virtual-network/virtual-network-nsg-manage-log) are enabled and stored in a storage account